 My research interests cover both my PhD research and work undergone during my fourth year at Cambridge, where I studied Earth Sciences as part of Natural Sciences.
-I primarily focus on the geochemical analysis of erupted material at volcanic settings to gain a better understanding of the physical and chemical properties of the underlying mantle, with emphasis on Ethiopia for my PhD.
+I primarily focussed on the geochemical analysis of erupted material at volcanic settings to gain a better understanding of the physical and chemical properties of the underlying mantle, with emphasis on Ethiopia for my PhD.

 Explosive basaltic volcanism in the Ethiopian Rift